 We visited the Pisac ruins, an Inca citadel on a triangular plateau supported by basalt walled terraces which sweep around the south and east sides of the mountains.
 These terraces enabled food crops to be grown but with a sophisticated irrigation and drainage system prevented rotational slumping.

 Around the region trails are still visible and can be followed on foot or by road and they link former Inca settlements.
-Today names of places such as Ollamtaytambo are evidence of their use along the trade routes providing places to trade and stay overnight.
+Today names of places such as Ollantaytambo are evidence of their use along the trade routes providing places to trade and stay overnight.
 “Tambo” is the same as caravanserai on the Middle Eastern Silk Roads or the motorway service stations of today.

 After lunch we visited the nearby terraces with giant basalt protecting walls at an altitude of 2769m.